selkasse/dotfiles/README.md

 - the `stow` command only works on directories (not files)
 - if the file(s) within the directory you run `stow` on already exist **one folder up**, the `stow` command will not work
-- more more details, refer to this [blog post](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/)
+- for more details, refer to this [blog post](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/)

 </details>